 Daria hurried up the street, wondering how she was going to fix the damage.

-Daria returned home to find her mother seated at the office, still poring over a stack of documents.
-Helen had spared no effort in ensuring that her base of operations befitted a legal advocate trained in the time-honored Imperial ways.
+Daria returned home to find her mother, Helen, seated at the office, still poring over a stack of documents.
+Mom had spared no effort in ensuring that her base of operations befitted a legal advocate trained in the time-honored Imperial ways.
 Tomes and scrolls filled the polished rosewood bookshelves, and not so much as a speck of dust dared touch the flagstone floor.
-Candles burned in the small marble shrine to Julianos embedded onto the far wall, the god's symbol of a triangle over an open scroll recreated in mosaic above a basin filled with scented water.
+Candles burned in the small marble shrine to Julianos embedded onto the far wall, the god's symbol of a triangle over an open scroll recreated in a mosaic above a basin filled with scented water.

 "I need to talk to my mother," Daria said, quietly.